frasermarlow/singer-getting-started/README.md

 In Windows open the command prompt (Start menu, type ‘_cmd_’ and press enter).
 A primer for [using SSH on Mac can be found here](https://osxtips.net/how-to-use-ssh-on-mac/).

-Here you need to create the following command replacing the two values `<path-to-pem>` and `<server-ip>`
+Here you need to create the following command replacing the two values `<path-to-pem>` and `<server-ip>`.

 `ssh -i <path-to-pem> -v ubuntu@<server-ip>`

 So what is going on here?
-In essence, you are instructing windows to use `ssh` to connect as user ‘ubuntu’ to the computer found at `<server-ip>`  using the Key file `<path-to-pem>`
+In essence, you are instructing windows to use `ssh` to connect as user ‘ubuntu’ to the computer found at `<server-ip>`  using the Key file `<path-to-pem>` .

 So where do we get these two variables?
-Well `<path-to-pem>` is the file location of the _.pem_ key file we saved.
+Well `<path-to-pem>` is the file location of the _.pem_ key file we just saved.
 You may have simply saved it in your ‘_downloads_’ folder, but it’s usually a good idea to save it somewhere specific on your computer.

 `<server-ip>` is the public IP of the EC2 machine you are connecting to.
-This is the IP we took note of earlier.
+This is the IP we took note of earlier in this tutorial when we were working in the AWS console.

 In case you were wondering, the ‘-I’ and the ‘-v’ simply tell SSH that the next item in the command will be the .pem file and the server location respectively.
-So you could equally run the command as
+So you could equally run the command as:

 `ssh -v ubuntu@<server-ip> -i <path-to-pem>`